-I have the moss balls in different sizes and use them to fill up the old dough bowl and also an antique wire planter in the dining room.
+Moss balls in different sizes are used throughout our home.
+I use them to fill up the old dough bowl and also an antique wire planter in the dining room.

 I recently pulled out a pair of amazing old architectural capitals that I picked up at an estate sale in Alabama several years ago.

 I wanted to flank the fireplace with them and sit a moss ball on top of each one, and it was going to take a 12″ diameter ball to fill the opening.

 Originally, I thought that I wanted preserved boxwood balls, but after seeing the prices (over $100 ea!), I decided that I would just try making a large moss ball to fit in each one.
 I mean, how hard could it be?

 I finally found a craft store that sold 12″ styrofoam balls…..at $35.00 each.
 Ouch.
 I found that to be ridiculous.

 So off I went to the dollar store and picked up a pair of 12″ plastic balls.
 They were the perfect size and once covered in the moss, no one would know what they were originally!

 I bought bags of preserved moss (it took 4 bags to cover one 12″ ball) at the craft store as well as a can of spray glue.

 The moss will be in clumps in the bag, so before I started gluing, I broke off small pieces of moss and worked it with my fingers, gently mashing it down into a flatter piece.

 Then working with one small section at a time, I sprayed the small area with glue, and pressed the small piece of flattened moss onto the ball, working my way around the entire piece.